 The example below shows a site that does not include AMP pages and you can see that the Google desktop crawl is much higher than the Google smartphone crawl:

-Note that if your site includes AMP pages, the logs will not show 80% crawling by the Google desktop user agent even the site has not moved to the mobile-first index.
+Note that if your site includes AMP pages, the logs will not show 80% crawling by the Google desktop user agent even the site has not moved to mobile-first indexing.
 This is because for many configurations, Google requests the AMP URL (with the smartphone user agent) each time a user views an AMP page.

 If your site includes AMP pages: